adwaitkelkar/VisionAd/README.md

 # VisionAd
-AdVision AI is an innovative project that leverages object detection technology to dynamically display advertisements based on the objects identified in video content.
+VisionAd is an innovative project that leverages object detection technology to dynamically display advertisements based on the objects identified in video content.
 This project is designed to enhance user engagement by providing contextually relevant ads, making advertising more targeted and effective.

 # Features
 - Object Detection: Utilizes state-of-the-art object detection algorithms to identify and recognize objects in real-time video streams.